ibrohhm/multi-window/README.md

 # Multi Window
-Just having fun with the multiple windows that connect each other, this project inspired by multi browser window that got thrending on twitter recently
+Just having fun with the multiple windows that connect each other, this project inspired by multi browser window that got trending on twitter recently

 <img width="1348" alt="image" src="https://github.com/ibrohhm/multi-window/assets/28330826/be0711fc-70f8-4820-9e26-e47310908484">